Exciting and important changes to your visit

 The future of Winchester City Mill

-This work gives us a great opportunity to improve the facilities here, with the addition of a tearoom, toilets and education space within the next year.
+This work gives us a great opportunity to improve the facilities here, with a focus on expanding our education offer.
 Please continue to support these future projects and buy a £1 National Trust raffle ticket from our designated raffle volunteers or visitor reception.

 We hope you can join us as this hidden gem begins a new chapter in its history.